RJuro/Africalics-PhD-Academy-2018/README.md

 Freshp aplication paper by Daniel, mapping the "Innovation Systems" research field.
 Gives a good intro in methodology, also maps the whole IS field (might be handy for you):

 Rakas, M and Hain, D.S. (under review).
-"Innovation System Research: Where It Came From, and What It Is Now – A Bibliometric Network Analysis" [--> Available open access here](https://rawgit.com/RJuro/Africalics-PhD-Academy-2018/master/slides/The_Development_of_Innovation_System_Research_RR1.pdf)
+"Innovation System Research: Where It Came From, and What It Is Now – A Bibliometric Network Analysis" https://www.sciencedirect.com/science/article/pii/S0048733319301027 [--> working paper also available open access here](https://rawgit.com/RJuro/Africalics-PhD-Academy-2018/master/slides/The_Development_of_Innovation_System_Research_RR1.pdf)

 [Vosviewer](http://www.vosviewer.com/)